 A typical dive will last about 3 hours.
 Dive time may vary depending on specific mission objectives, environmental, logistical, or personnel considerations.

+A typical dive lasts for 3 hours.
 For a crew of 5, the standard life support is 8 hours.
 The submersible has emergency life support to sustain five people for 96 hours.